 10 Steps to a Successful Career Change

-Review these tips for assessing your interests, exploring options, evaluating alternative career paths and making the move to a new career.
+Review these tips for assessing your interests, exploring options, evaluating alternative career paths, and making the move to a new career.

-3. Consider alternative careers.
+- Consider alternative careers.
 Brainstorm ideas for career alternatives by researching career options, and discussing your core values and skills with friends, family, and networking contacts.
 If you’re having difficulty coming up with ideas, consider meeting with a career counselor for professional advice.

-4. Check out job options.
+- Check out job options.
 Conduct a preliminary comparative evaluation of several fields to identify a few targets for in-depth research.
 You can find a wealth of information online simply by Googling the jobs that interest you.

-5. Get personal.
+- Get personal.
 Find out as much as much as you can about those fields and reach out to personal contacts in those sectors for informational interviews.
 A good source of contacts for informational interviewers is your college alumni career network.
 LinkedIn is another great resource for finding contacts in specific career fields of interest.

-6. Set up a job shadow (or two).
+- Set up a job shadow (or two).
 Shadow professionals in fields of primary interest to observe work first hand.
 Spend anywhere from a few hours to a few days job shadowing people who have jobs that interest you.
 Your college career office is a good place to find alumni volunteers who are willing to host job shadowers.
 Here’s more information on job shadowing and how it works.

-7. Try it out.
+- Try it out.
 Identify volunteer and freelance activities related to your target field to test your interest e.g. if you are thinking of publishing as a career, try editing the PTA newsletter.
 If you're interested in working with animals, volunteer at your local shelter.

-8. Take a class.
+- Take a class.
 Investigate educational opportunities that would bridge your background to your new field.
 Consider taking an evening course at a local college or an online course.
 Spend some time at one day or weekend seminars.
 Contact professional groups in your target field for suggestions.

-9. Upgrade your skills.
+- Upgrade your skills.
 Look for ways to develop new skills in your current job which would pave the way for a change e.g. offer to write a grant proposal if grant writing is valued in your new field.
 If your company offers in-house training, sign up for as many classes as you can.
 There are ways you can position yourself for a career change without having to go back to school.

-10. Consider a new job in the same industry.
-Consider alternative roles within your current industry which would utilize the industry knowledge you already have e.g. If you are a store manager for a large retail chain and have grown tired of the evening and weekend hours, consider a move to corporate recruiting within the retail industry.
+- Consider a new job in the same industry.
+Consider alternative roles within your current industry which would use the industry knowledge you already have e.g. If you are a store manager for a large retail chain and have grown tired of the evening and weekend hours, consider a move to corporate recruiting within the retail industry.
 Or if you are a programmer who doesn't want to program, consider technical sales or project management.

 Write a Career Change Resume and Cover Letter

-When you're ready to start applying for jobs in your new industry, be sure to writing a cover letter that reflects your aspirations, as well a resume that is refocus based on your new goals.
+When you're ready to start applying for jobs in your new industry, be sure to write a cover letter that reflects your aspirations, as well a resume that is refocus based on your new goals.
 Here are tips for writing a powerful career change resume and a sample career change cover letter with writing advice.